cs221-s23/cs221-s23.github.io/_assignments/project02.md

     1. Well-designed functions
     1. Helpful comments
     1. No dead (commented-out) code or unnecessarily complex code
-    1. No build products in the repo
+    1. No build products or output dictionary files in the repo

 ## Tips
 1. You should start with designing functions, and build and test one function at a time.
 It's too much code to write it all at once.